charliegerard/safe-space/README.md

 `GITHUB_TOKEN` is **required** but two other parameters are optional:

 - `message` - a custom message you'd like to display in the automatic comment
 - `toxicity_threshold` - a float number between 0 and 1.
-It will used when loading the machine learning model.
+It will be used when loading the machine learning model.
 Its default value is 0.9.

 ```yml
 on: [issue_comment, pull_request_review]